 ENGL 091R - English for Academic Purposes 1: This advanced course in English as a Second Language is designed for students who already read, write and speak English, but whose skills are not presently adequate for college level demands.
 Focusing intensively on writing, the course also assists students with vocabulary development and reading comprehension, as well as contextualized grammar study.
-ENGL 91R also includes a one hour required lab time each week, time TBA each semester as the teacher and Academic VP arrange.
-"This is a pass/fail class.
-Students must have a TOEFL of 435 -470 to be enrolled, and must achieve a 455 to pass.
-Students taking ENGL 091R in the fall must take ENGL092R in the spring to continue preparation for ENGL 101, Freshman English 1."
+ENGL 91R also includes a one hour required lab time each week.

-Course Outcomes: Upon successful completion of this course students will be able to read and demonstrate understanding of class readings at the intermediate to high intermediate ESL level and answer content and simple analytical questions (how/why); demonstrate the ability to write cohesive, coherent short essays of 2-3 well developed paragraphs, using compound and complex sentences; use the writing process to revise essays for organization and clarity; express thought and opinions in writing and oral discussion;

-use the library and basic informational texts (dictionaries, indexes, thesaurus); use the computer to word process written assignments; identify personal patterns of error in grammar.
+Course Outcomes: Upon successful completion of this course students will be able to read and demonstrate understanding of class readings at the intermediate to high intermediate ESL level and answer content and simple analytical questions (how/why); demonstrate the ability to write cohesive, coherent short essays of 2-3 well developed paragraphs, using compound and complex sentences; use the writing process to revise essays for organization and clarity; express thought and opinions in writing and oral discussion; use the library and basic informational texts (dictionaries, indexes, thesaurus); use the computer to word process written assignments; identify personal patterns of error in grammar.

 ENGL 092R - English for Academic Purposes 2: This advanced course in English as a Second Language focuses on Reading Comprehension.
-ENGL 92R also includes a one hour required lab time each week, time TBA each semester as the teacher and Academic Dean arrange.
-This is a pass/fail class.
-To pass, students must achieve the current TOEFL requirement to "pass" and get into ENGL 101 for the fall (475 for fall of 2011).
+ENGL 92R also includes a one hour required lab time each week.